zfs-old-crap/linkytime/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 entries without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 meetings without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. A user should be familiar with the basic commands within half an hour of usage.
 5. Should be portable to allow transferring of data between different computers.